 For civil penalties, you could face fines of $500 per day the report isn’t filed.
 If you incur criminal penalties, you might be fined up to $10,000, imprisoned for up to three years, or both.
 The senior officers of the business can also be held personally responsible for the failure.

-While many limited liability companies and corporations will need to report beneficial ownership information, not all of them qualify as reporting companies.
+While many limited liability companies and corporations can report beneficial ownership information, not all of them qualify as reporting companies.
 Here are a few businesses that are exempt from being reporting companies and filing a BOI:

 Generally speaking, businesses that are exempt from the BOI requirement either exist for nonprofit purposes or have already registered their ownership information for another reason.
 For example, large, publicly traded companies don’t file a BOI because they’ve already completed registration with the U.S. Securities and Exchange Commission.

-If your LLC or corporation doesn’t meet one of the criteria listed above, then you probably need to file a BOI.
+If your LLC or corporation doesn’t meet one of the criteria listed above, then you may want to file a BOI.
 Certain partnerships might also need to.
 As a general rule, if you file formal formation paperwork with your state (and you don’t qualify for an exemption), then you should file a BOI with FinCEN.

 Recommended: